JoveToo/OctoPrint-MFA/README.md

     [ alt_names ]
     DNS.1 = octopi

+If your router adds a suffix to your domain names (like .local), you can add additional lines in the alt_names section for example:

+    DNS.2 = octopi.local

 Now we generate the actual certificate from our request and with the extension defined above: